 We can only investigate and reach a decision in a case if we have sufficient evidence of the concerns.
 You’ll need to submit all relevant information when you make the referral.

-This may include patient records, investigation reports, decision letters and any action plans put in place for an individual.
+This may include unredacted care records, investigation reports complete with all appendices, decision letters and any action plans put in place for the professional.
 Providing as much information as possible from the outset will help avoid delays and will reduce the need for us to repeatedly seek further information from you.

 When conducting a local investigation, you should make sure all evidence and decisions are well-documented.
 If a referral is made, this documentation will be important information for us to consider.